sfamo-hub/Portfolio/README.md

 The dashboard is comprised of 4 key tabs:

 - **Yearly Performance**; shows yearly sales growth and how topline metrics have moved over the years.
-- **Performance**; a dynamic sheet that holds the main commercial KPIs where use can select required dates.
+- **Performance**; a dynamic sheet that holds the main commercial KPIs, where use can select required dates.
-- **Location**; a geographic view of US State's performance with their respective metrics that will be displayed if hovered over.
+- **Location**; a geographic view of US State's performance, with their respective metrics that will be displayed if hovered over.
-- **Profitability**; a view broken down to a regional and category/sub-category level that shows profitability and the impact discounting is having to margin.
+- **Profitability**; a view that shows profitability broken down to a regional and category/sub-category level and the impact discounting is having to margin.

 <br>
 <br>